replacing TTAntidenormal code with flush-to-zero Intrinsic functions

 // On Intel set FZ (Flush to Zero) and DAZ (Denormals Are Zero) // flags to avoid costly denormals #ifdef __SSE__ #include <xmmintrin.h> #ifdef __SSE2__ #define AVOIDDENORMALS _mm_setcsr(_mm_getcsr() | 0x8040) #else #define AVOIDDENORMALS _mm_setcsr(_mm_getcsr() | 0x8000) #endif #else #define AVOIDDENORMALS #endif

-#10 Updated by Nils Peters about 5 years ago
+#10 Updated by Nils Peters over 5 years ago

 the ICC compiler has a